awslabs/aws-sdk-swift/reference/0.x/AWSLookoutMetrics/LookoutMetricsClientProtocol.md

 # LookoutMetricsClientProtocol

 This is the Amazon Lookout for Metrics API Reference.
-For an introduction to the service with tutorials for getting started, visit <a href="https:​//docs.aws.amazon.com/lookoutmetrics/latest/dev">Amazon Lookout for Metrics Developer Guide.
+For an introduction to the service with tutorials for getting started, visit [Amazon Lookout for Metrics Developer Guide](https://docs.aws.amazon.com/lookoutmetrics/latest/dev).

 ``` swift
 public protocol LookoutMetricsClientProtocol